 In January of 2020, the City released a Request for Qualifications for this project, and submissions were due January 27, 2020.
 City staff received five Statements of Qualifications and formed a Selection Committee to rank them.
 Stantec was the firm that received the most total points by the Selection Committee, and the Selection Committee then recommended that the City Council authorize the negotiation and signature of a contract with Stantec for this project.
 The City Council then approved the authorization of the City Manager to negotiate and sign an agreement with Stantec in February of 2020.

 The project is currently in the design and engineering phase.
 City staff kicked this project off with other project team members (including Stantec and VTrans) in April of 2020.
-A project survey has been initiated to gather 'on-the-ground' information about the project site that will be incorporated into the overall design was completed in the summer of 2020.
+A project survey that was necessary to gather 'on-the-ground' information about the project site that will be incorporated into the overall design was completed in the summer of 2020.
 The consultant has completed 30% design plans, and the City's Bicycle & Pedestrian Committee first reviewed those plans in October 2020.
 The plans have begun the permitting process and a Phase 1B Archeology Study has been completed.